The following In-house Advisor practice note provides comprehensive and up to date legal information covering:

 Are there restrictions on trading loans in the secondary market in your jurisdiction?

-Describe the general regulatory regime for collective investment schemes and whether fintech companies providing alternative finance products or services would generally fall within the scope of any such regime.
+Describe the regulatory regime for collective investment schemes and whether fintech companies providing alternative finance products or services would fall within its scope.

 Are managers of alternative investment funds regulated?